 Vitamin-B12 is an essential nutrient for making DNA and keeping the nerve and blood cells healthy.
-However, different studies suggest that long term use of high dose Vitamin-B12 can be harmful and can increase the risk of certain cancers like lung/colorectal cancer.
+However, different studies suggest that long term use of high dose Vitamin-B12 can be harmful and can increase the risk of certain cancers like lung cancer and colorectal/colon cancer.

 Studies on Vitamin B12 & Cancer Risk